 4.Suspend: Many organisms have different body mechanisms to survive in a stressful environment.
 There are many examples of this type of response.
 These are:

 Sporulation: Organisms produce thick-walled spores which help the organism to survive unfavourable conditions.
 When the conditions return to normal, the spore germinates.
 This type of response can be seen in certain types of bacteria, fungi, and lower plants.

 Dormancy: To survive periods of stress, seeds of higher plants reduce their metabolic activity and go into a state of dormancy.
 Under favourable conditions, the dormant seed germinates to grow to a new plant.

-Q: Why are Smaller Animals not Seen that much in Polar Regions?
+Why are smaller animals not seen that much in polar regions?

-Small animals which are generally conformers did not evolve to become regulators because thermoregulation is energetically expensive and for many animals, heat gain or heat loss is a function of the surface body area.
+Small animals which are generally conformers did not evolve to become regulators because thermoregulation is energetically expensive and for any animal, heat gain or heat loss is a function of the surface body area.
 Small animals have a larger body surface area than their volume.
 They tend to lose body heat very fast in cold temperatures.
-Then they have to utilise much energy to generate body heat through metabolism that is why very small animals are not or rarely found in Polar Regions.
+Then they have to utilise much energy to generate body heat through metabolism, which is why very small animals are not or rarely found in polar regions.

 What are the environmental consequences of abiotic elements?

 Abiotic factors are nonliving elements of an ecosystem that have an impact on its surroundings.
 Variables in a terrestrial environment include temperature, light, and water.
 Salinity and ocean currents are examples of abiotic factors in a marine ecosystem.